brotherdust/FretFind2D/memory-bank/activeContext.md

 ### Known Challenges
 - Complex UI with many parameters that may overwhelm beginners
 - Codebase refactored from jQuery to vanilla JavaScript; thorough manual testing of all UI interactions (especially radio buttons and text input behavior) is pending.
+- **Codebase further refactored into multiple smaller JavaScript modules; testing of module interactions and overall application function is required.**
 - Limited visual guidance for novice luthiers on practical implementation
 - Some experimental features (like individual string scaling) still marked as experimental